temporalio/documentation/docs-src/production-deployment/landing.md

   - production deployment
 ---

-First [Build your durable application](/dev-guide) with a Temporal SDK, using a development Cluster to supervise your durable Temporal Applications.
+First [build your durable Temporal Application](/dev-guide) with a Temporal SDK, using a development Cluster to supervise it.

-Temporal is not opinionated about how or where you deploy your Temporal Application code (Workers).
+Temporal isn't opinionated about how or where you deploy your application code.

 Use the Temporal Client to integrate your Temporal Application with your existing systems.